PierreZ/pierrezemb.fr/content/posts/acid-transactions/index.md

 Lock-based Concurrency Control are coming with performance issues due to the lock.
 Also, phantom reads are a real problem for batch queries.
 This is why most modern datastore are not using a Lock-based concurrency control, but Multi-Versioned Concurrency Control.

-### Multi-Versioned Concurrency Control
+### Snapshot Isolation

 **Multi-Versioned Concurrency Control** or **MVCC**, is relying on a different approach.
 Instead of locking that row for reading when somebody starts working on it, it ensures that **any transaction will see a version of the data that is corresponding to the start of the query**.
+Thanks to it:

+* readers never block writers
+* writers never block readers.

 We will cover it later, as MVCC deserves its own blogpost!

 ---